wdk-docs/vscode-docs/docs/cpp/pipe-transport.md

 ---
 Order:
 Area: cpp
-TOCTitle: Pipe transport
+title: Pipe transport
-ContentId: 59BE5FF7-563F-4044-A562-294E75A75F96
+id: 59BE5FF7-563F-4044-A562-294E75A75F96
 PageTitle: Pipe transport for remote communication in C++ projects
 DateApproved: 7/25/2019
-MetaDescription: How to set up pipe transport for debugging C++ code in Visual Studio Code.
+description: How to set up pipe transport for debugging C++ code in Visual Studio Code.
 ---

 # Pipe transport

 Pipe transport allows communication through a pipe program to a remote shell.
 For example, `ssh` on Linux.
 With the introduction of [Visual Studio Code Remote Development](/docs/remote/remote-overview.md) pipe transport is relevant primarily for IoT scenarios.